Javaabu/javaabu-woocommerce-plugin/README.md

 # Javaabu Woocommerce Plugin
-Adds additional functionality to WooCommerce such as bank transfer payment slip uploading
+Adds additional functionality to WooCommerce such as bank transfer payment slip uploading.

+## Installation
+Download the zip file of the repo and install the plugin from the WordPress dashboard.

 ## Credits